bradgrantham/stella/NOTES.md

   * My output matches timing2.a26 plus various HMOVE values
 * At this point all sprites should look correct including high scores, bigsprite.a26
 * Ball, missiles
-* Implement paddle 0 using mouse position in window, see how that goes
 * Shrink screen to only visible area
 * Implement second joystick
 * Factor audio into a header - use from main.cpp and trace_to_pcm.cpp